FalconRider/dWave-Explore-/README.md

 -----
 First Project that worked:  Quantum Wasps.
 Quantum Wasps are territorial.
 A derivative inspired by Victoria G's antennas problem.
 2 variant's python scripts and results pics with multiple attempts posted here.
-I didn't get what I expectd at first, figured out why and redid.
+I didn't get what I expected at first, figured out why and redid.
-Notes in the scripts.
+Notes in the scripts as comments.

 Proceeding.